jpardobl/django-hautomation/README.md

 Components
 ==========

 hacore - Django app which holds the core of the system.
-It has de database definitions harest - Django app meant to publish a REST API which accepts the home automation device management and the home automation commands.
+It has de database definitions.

+harest - Django app meant to publish a REST API which accepts the home automation device management and the home automation commands.